-The Company's financial instruments include cash and cash equivalents, accounts payable, loans payable, obligations to issue common stock, accrued expenses and customer deposits.
+The Company's financial instruments include cash, accounts payable, loans payable, convertible debentures, obligations to issue common stock, accrued expenses and customer deposits.
 All of these items were determined to be Level 1 fair value measurements.

-The carrying amounts of cash and equivalents, accounts payable, loans payable, obligation to issue common stock, and short-term convertible debentures all approximate fair value because of the short maturity of these instruments.
+The carrying amounts of cash and equivalents, accounts payable, loans payable, obligation to issue common stock, accrued expenses, customer deposits and short-term convertible debentures all approximate fair value because of the short maturity of these instruments.
 The recorded value of long-term debt approximates its fair value as the terms and rates approximate market rates.
+The Company has determined that its Derivative Liability is a Level 3 fair value measurement.